IBM-Cloud/docs/services/IoT/devices/libraries/embedded_c.md

 ## Disconnecting the client
 {: #disconnect_client}

-To disconnect the client and release the connections, run the following code snippet.
+To disconnect the client and release the connections, run the following code snippet:

 ```
 	#include "iotfclient.h"